Help for residents facing financial hardship

 Advice to help you improve energy efficiency and save money

 Green Doctors is a charity who helps residents save money, stay warm, and improve energy efficiency in their homes.
-Due to the Covid-19 pandemic, they've stopped visiting homes, but you can now access their services online and on the phone.
+You can find out about their services online and on the phone.

-We can provide advice, support and guidance if you’re having difficulty in paying the rent due to the coronavirus.
+We can provide advice, support and guidance if you’re having difficulty in paying the rent.

 If you are a private renter, we are urging all landlords not to evict a tenant who can’t pay the rent as a result of the coronavirus.
 However, if you are struggling to pay your rent you can apply for Universal Credit.
 If you are already receiving Universal Credit or housing benefit you can apply for a Discretionary Housing Payment.

-If you’re a homeowner, please call your mortgage provider to explain your change in circumstances because they will be able to pause mortgage payments for up to three months.
+If you’re a homeowner, please call your mortgage provider to explain your change in circumstances, you may be able to pause mortgage payments for up to three months.

 Free school meals